Taste: Calcium

 The distinctive taste of chalk has been identified as the calcium component of that substance.
 In 2008, geneticists discovered a calcium receptor on the tongues of mice.
 The CaSR receptor is commonly found in the gastrointestinal tract, kidneys, and brain.
 Along with the "sweet" T1R3 receptor, the CaSR receptor can detect calcium as a taste.
 Whether the perception exists or not in humans is unknown.

 Temperature

 Temperature can be an essential element of the taste experience.
 Heat can accentuate some flavors and decrease others by varying the density and phase equilibrium of a substance.
 Food and drink that—in a given culture—is traditionally served hot is often considered distasteful if cold, and vice versa.
 For example, alcoholic beverages, with a few exceptions, are usually thought best when served at room temperature or chilled to varying degrees, but soups—again, with exceptions—are usually only eaten hot.
 A cultural example are soft drinks.
-In North America it is almost always preferred cold, regardless of season.
+In North America, they are almost always preferred cold, regardless of season.